 In June 2019, David directed the world premiere of

-Currently he is team teaching an acting class for singers online for Central Florida State University with Thomas Potter, Head of the Opera Program there.
+Currently he is team teaching an acting class for singers online for the University of Central Florida with Thomas Potter, Head of the Opera Program there.
 He is also engaged in writing a book on opera stage directing.

 TEACHING ACTING TO SINGERS